-Ingredients in Spinach Almond Pesto
+Ingredients in this Almond Pesto Recipe

-Olive Oil.
+Extra Virgin Olive Oil.
 Every good Pesto recipe includes some Olive Oil.
 I'd recommend using a good, high quality, Extra Virgin Olive Oil if you can.
 You can really taste the difference.

-How to Make Vegan Pesto
+How to Make Homemade Pesto

 If you like using your pesto for dips or pasta topping, maybe you like keeping it thicker or more chunky.
 In this case, I would pulse the almonds for only a few seconds only a few times.
 You can even add more Almonds for a really Nutty Pesto.